-An Iranian information operation successfully confused the policy discourse in the U.S. about the drone- and missile-attack on Saudi oil facilities on September 14, 2019.1 The Yemeni al Houthi movement quickly claimed the attack while Iran denied its involvement.2 The Trump Administration has assessed that Iran conducted the attack using bases within Iran itself.3 Administration critics quickly attacked those claims while arguing energetically against any meaningful American response to the attacks.
-Few analysts have considered in any detail what Iran's objectives might have been in conducting this attack, thereby obscuring the larger context in which decisions about possible U.S. responses must be made.
-The false al Houthi claim, likely made in coordination with Tehran, has thus successfully diverted the U.S. discourse and distorted the development of American response options.
-The U.S. must likely conduct military strikes against the Islamic Revolutionary Guards Corps (IRGC), although not necessarily in Iran itself, to deter Iranian aggression, prevent Iran from splitting America from its regional partners, "maximum pressure" and collapsing the campaign thereby.
+A n Iranian information operation has successfully confused the policy discourse in the US about the drone and missile attack on Saudi oil facilities on September 14, 2019.1 The Yemeni al Houthi movement quickly claimed the attack, while Iran denied its involvement.2 The Donald Trump administration has assessed that Iran conducted the attack using bases within Iran itself.3 Administration critics quickly attacked those claims while arguing energetically against any meaningful American response to the attacks.

+Few analysts have considered in any detail what Iran's objectives might have been in conducting this attack, thereby obscuring the larger context in which decisions about possible US responses must be made.
+The false al Houthi claim, likely made in coordination with Tehran, has thus successfully diverted the US discourse and distorted the development of American response options.
+The US must likely conduct military strikes against the Islamic Revolutionary Guards Corps (IRGC), although not necessarily in Iran itself, to deter Iranian aggression and prevent Iran from splitting America from its regional partners and collapsing the "maximum pressure" campaign.